 5. Respect Authority.
 (Romans 13:1.
 Let everyone be subject to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God).

-Students are expected to respect teachers as well as the rules at Master's Hand.
-Behavior and attitude should reflect an attitude of humility, obedience and a desire to be corrected/redirected when necessary.
+Students are expected to respect teachers as well as the expectations of conduct at Master's Hand.

 Students who disregard these expectations will be corrected.
 Master’s Hand handles each situation on a case-by-case basis, maintaining equitable standards while partnering with parents to direct students to right choices and heart change.
 As needed, the director and/or board members of Master’s Hand will be involved in the process.